 UNDERSTAND SCRATCHING: Children with eczema will scratch frequently.
-Avoid telling them not to scratch (as this isn't helpful), instead offer assistance.
+Avoid telling them not to scratch (as this isn't helpful); instead, offer assistance.
 Showing empathy can help to minimize the distress associated with a flare.
 Offer moisturizer or provide a distraction to shift the child's attention away from the itch.

-FOSTER AN INCLUSIVE ENVIRONMENT: An anti-bullying curriculum and inclusive classroom practices help all children and foster a secure environment for children with eczema.
+FOSTER AN INCLUSIVE ENVIRONMENT: An anti-bullying curriculum and inclusive classroom practices help all children and foster a secure environment for children with eczema

-AVOID TEMPERATURE EXTREMES: Children with eczema may prefer to sit away from windows or radiators and should avoid overheating during physical activities.
+MANAGE TEMPERATURES: Children with eczema may prefer to sit away from windows or radiators and should avoid overheating during physical activities.
+Students for whom overheating and sweating are triggers may require air conditioning or a fan.

-KEEP A CLEAN CLASSROOM: Regular cleaning of dust and regular vacuuming of carpets can help to reduce triggers.
-Children can be encouraged to wear light clothing, but garments with long sleeves and pants may also be helpful to reduce contact with potential irritants.
+CLOTHING CONSIDERATIONS: Children can be encouraged to wear light clothing, but garments with long sleeves and pants may also be helpful to reduce contact with potential irritants.
+Encourage caregivers to provide a clean change of clothes for students who are overheating or sweating.

-COMMUNICATE WITH PARENTS: Work closely with parents to help outline and clarify your role while the child is in your care.
+COMMUNICATE WITH CAREGIVERS: Work closely with caregivers to help outline and clarify your role while the child is in your care.
 Daycare providers and nannies may have a unique role in the care of children with eczema, such as caring for the child's skin or applying moisturizer.
 Be aware of potential triggers and understand the importance of distraction to help children cope with itch.
-Parents and staff should develop a clear plan and expectations when providing childcare for a child with eczema.
+Caregivers and staff should develop a clear plan and expectations when providing childcare for a child with eczema.

 DISCUSS ALLERGIES: Many children with AD (but not all) may also live with allergies.
-If a child has allergies, parents and teachers should discuss them and provide alternatives for children with allergies.
+If a child has allergies, caregivers and teachers should discuss them and provide alternatives for children with allergies.